 Health Care Markets, Economic Incentives, and Competition

-- Examine the impact of competitive and regulated pricing funding sources
+Examine the effects of competitive and regulated pricing funding sources.

 Global Implications and the Future of Health Care

-- Examine the impacts of global market initiatives on the US health care delivery systems
+Examine the effects of global market initiatives on the US health care delivery systems.